Available for the following Payroll plans: Standard, Premium, Core Payroll, Unlimited+Payroll

 Available for the following user access levels: Admin

-As an organisation, you may utilise multiple employing entities that each have a different ABN and that need customisation options tailored for each entity.
+As an organisation, you may utilise multiple employing entities that each have a different NZBN and that need customisation options tailored for each entity.
 By utilising a payroll platform that offers this level of flexibility will enable you to tailor your organisational setup based on each entity, meaning you can view, report and process payroll actions on a per entity basis.

 The Additional Employing Entities feature in the payroll platform allows for your organisation, for example, to have the correct pay slip information and logo displayed for your employees regardless of which entity they work under.